michaeljohnsonnz/python-programming/lesson_08/README.md

-# Creating a Git Repository
+# Working with Loops

 ## Lab overview

-GitHub runs an instance of git, which is version-control software that runs in the cloud.
-GitHub is popular among open source projects and businesses.
+A loop is a segment of code that repeats.
+You will be introduced to two types of loops: the while loop and the for loop.

 In this lab, you will:

-- Download solutions for the earlier labs
-- Create a GitHub account
+- Use a while loop
-- Read the GitHub Hello World guide
-- Create a private repository for your labs
+- Use a for loop
-- Download your repository